BrandonXu6106/obsidianpublish/content/thoughts/TrueTime.md

   - seed
 ---

-TrueTime is a highly available, distributed [[clocks|clock]] that is provided to applications on all Google servers.
+TrueTime is a highly available, distributed [[clocks.md|clock]] that is provided to applications on all Google servers.

 Comparing to standard datetime libraries, instead of a particular timestamp, TrueTime's now() function returns an interval of time `[earliest, latest]`.